How estimating nuisance parameters can reduce the variance (with consistent variance estimation)

-for the true parameters $\psi^*$ and $\theta^*$. \end{assumption} In many settings, $EU_1(\psi^*,\theta^*)=0$ at the truth $(\psi^*,\theta^*)$ will follow from model assumptions and identifiability assumptions, as in \cite{MSM1} and \cite{MSM2} for Marginal Structural Models, in \cite{Aids} and \cite{ASarx} for Structural Nested Models, and in both our illustrative examples: Inverse Probability of Treatment Weighting for point treatment and coarse Structural Nested Mean Models.
-After finding such an identifying result, we will focus on estimating the zero $\psi^*$ of $EU_1(\psi,\theta^*)=0$, without making assumptions other than the parameterization that identifies $\theta^*$.
-Henceforth, we simply define $\psi^*$ as the zero of $EU_1(\psi,\theta^*)=0$.
+Throughout, we assume \begin{assumption} for the true parameters $\psi^*$ and $\theta^*$. \end{assumption} In many settings, Assumption~\ref{uEEs} follows from model assumptions and identifiability assumptions, as in \cite{MSM1} and \cite{MSM2} for Marginal Structural Models, in \cite{Aids} and \cite{ASarx} for Structural Nested Models, and in both our illustrative examples from Section~\ref{Examples}: Inverse Probability of Treatment Weighting for point treatment and time-dependent coarse Structural Nested Mean Models.
+After finding such identifying result, we will henceforth focus on estimating the zero $\psi^*$ of $EU_1(\psi,\theta^*)=0$, without making assumptions other than the parameterization that identifies $\theta$.
+Thus, we simply define